7ing/go-flow/README.md

 ***

 ## GOAL
-- User define the flow net
+- User defines the flow net
 - It completes the whole task or fail in all
 - User should get notify whether there is a panic, or error, or job succeed
 - User could define the timeout for the whole task